International J.D. Students

 Expected Loan Component for Need-Based Grant Recipients

-All need-based grant packages require a significant loan component, comprised of federal loans for U.S. students, and private (credit-based) educational loans for international students.
+All need-based grant packages require a significant loan component, comprised of federal loans for U.S. students and eligible noncitizens, and private (credit-based) educational loans for international students.
 Because students who are not able to secure the loans necessary to finance their education do not receive any institutional funds to pay for their Law School expenses, they must find other means to pay for their education.

 For the purposes of visa documentation, you should note that loans are accepted as documentation of financial resources only if they have been approved for credit by the lender of choice and certified by the Financial Aid Office.
 Therefore, in order to avoid delays with your visa, apply early so that you have your loans finalized by the end of June.